nicolemos56/Tradutor-Cultural-com-IA/replit.md

   - Usage examples
   - Cultural contextualization
 - Tracks usage statistics
+- Responsive design with clear/translate buttons

 ## Dependencies
 - spacy (3.8.7)
 - pandas (2.3.3)
+- kivy (2.3.1)
 - pt_core_news_sm (Portuguese language model for spaCy)
+- System: xorg.xvfb, mesa, libGL, mtdev (for development)

 ## How It Works
-1. User enters a phrase in Portuguese
+1. User enters a phrase in Portuguese through the Kivy GUI
-2. spaCy tokenizes the text
+2. spaCy tokenizes the text using NLP
 3. Each token is checked against the cultural dictionary
-4. Matching terms display their cultural translation and context
+4. Matching terms display their cultural translation and context in a scrollable view
-5. User can continue translating or exit
+5. User can translate multiple phrases and see statistics

+## Running in Development
+The app is designed for Android but can be tested in Replit:
+- Core NLP functionality can be tested with: `python test_app.py`
+- Full GUI requires a display (use VNC or deploy to Android device)
+- The workflow runs the app with Xvfb (virtual display) for development

+## Packaging for Android
+To create an Android APK:
+1. Install Buildozer: `pip install buildozer`
+2. Initialize: `buildozer init`
+3. Edit `buildozer.spec` to include all dependencies
+4. Build: `buildozer -v android debug`
+5. Deploy to device or emulator

+Note: The app is Android-ready and follows Kivy best practices for mobile deployment.

 ## Recent Changes
-- 2025-10-02: Initial setup in Replit environment
-  - Installed Python 3.11 and dependencies
-  - Downloaded Portuguese language model for spaCy
+- 2025-10-02: Refactored from CLI to Kivy Android app
+  - Implemented GUI with BoxLayout, ScrollView, TextInput, and Buttons
-  - Configured workflow for CLI application
+  - Configured for headless development environment
+  - Added MTDev input provider configuration
+  - Created test script for validating core functionality
+  - Maintained all original NLP and translation logic
-  - Added .gitignore for Python project
+  - Ready for Android packaging with Buildozer